WQYK AM & FM - A History

 WQYK had several managers during the time Suncoast owned the station (1970-1977).
 Marshall Rowland ran the station himself for awhile.
 Doug Coombs was brought in later to manage.
 Don Hibbitts (Sales Manager and former on-air personality Don Dee) was another, and in 1976 Rowland’s brother, Bobby, was sent down from sister station WQIK in Jacksonville to run things.

-Other announcers from WQYK's early years were Jeff Alexander (PD), Rick Allen, Gary Donovan, Bob Hudson, Wayne Kysor, Jack Allen, Jeff King, Charlie Mac, Jim Brand (who called himself Chuck Brand for a short while), Jim Maloy, John Parker, Ken Cramer, Don Beckman, Dave Young, John Scott, Larry Michaels (Larry Flegle-overnights 1974-1975), Steve Alexander, Jay Roberts, Ross Wheldon, Don Wallis, Dave Ralston, Rusty Walker, John St. John, Jeff Ryan, John DeHaven, Dennis Thomas, Keith Halladay, Lyn Michaels, Pepper Lipsync and Kris Erik Stevens (Tommy Reynolds).
+Other announcers from WQYK's early years were Jeff Alexander (PD), Rick Allen, Gary Donovan, Bob Hudson, Wayne Kysor, Chuck Allen (Doug Sinclair, overnights), Jeff King, Charlie Mac, Jim Brand (who called himself Chuck Brand for a short while), Jim Maloy, John Parker, Ken Cramer, Don Beckman, Dave Young, John Scott, Larry Michaels (Larry Flegle, overnights 1974-1975), Steve Alexander, Jay Roberts, Ross Wheldon, Don Wallis, Dave Ralston, Rusty Walker, John St. John, Jeff Ryan, John DeHaven, Dennis Thomas, Keith Halladay, Lyn Michaels, Pepper Lipsync and Kris Erik Stevens (Tommy Reynolds).
 Herb Hunt (former WLCY jock “Johnny Rebel”) was News Director for awhile in the mid 1970’s.

 Off-air personnel at WQYK during the station’s early years were Beryl Beckett (copy writer), Stella Valenti (bookkeeper), sales staffers Russ Altizer, Stan Wineman, and Tony Nicholson, Pat Barr (traffic) and Duane Cornett (Chief Engineer).
 Valenti left the company when offices and studios moved to St. Petersburg in 1974 and was replaced by Shirley Buss who stayed through two more ownership changes and retired in the early 2000’s.
 Cornett was also Chief Engineer at sister stations WQIK AM & FM in Jacksonville.

 When Suncoast Radio sold WQYK-FM in 1977 to Suncoast Stereo Corporation for $1.25 million, Rod Brosig and Joe Patrick became the first GM and PD respectively under the new ownership.
-Less than a decade later, in 1986, Infinity bought the station for some $27 million.
+Less than a decade later, in 1986, Infinity (later renamed CBS Radio) bought the station for some $27 million.
+In a multi-station swap, WQYK-FM was acquired by the Beasley Broadcast Group from CBS in late 2014.
+Circa 2011, the station's broadcast tower moved from downtown to 1708 S. 50th Street in Tampa.

 In 1987, Infinity acquired 50,000 watt WCBF AM-1010 (formerly WINQ).
 That November, Chief Engineer Frank Berry took the station off the air to rebuild the transmitter facility.
 During that time, the old towers were taken down and the building was gutted and reconfigured to better accommodate the transmitter equipment.
 The two transmitters, a Continental 50kw for daytime and a Harris 5kw for nights were dismantled, cleaned and reassembled.
 Berry ordered new phasing and tuning equipment, new towers, equipment racks and audio processing, transmitter remote control equipment and STL transmitters and receivers.